 If your horse wants to move… And you don’t.

 Lets say you’re standing there having a good ‘ol time just standing still, talking to a friend.
 Out of nowhere your feet start to move.
 They just start walking around.
 Walking to no place in particular, at least none that was discussed and agreed upon.
 Would you be happy about this?
-What would you say to your friend standing there …
+What would you say… Continue reading If your horse wants to move… And you don’t.

 Trail Riding